 Most RVers don’t make a major metropolitan area a camping destination.
 However, the appeal of being just a subway, train, bus, or ferry ride away from some of the world’s greatest cities while still staying in the comfort of your own RV can be fun.

 These five RV parks are conveniently located close to major cities and you won’t have to take your vehicle into congested traffic to enjoy them.

 1. Liberty Harbor RV Park, near New York City

 Located 15 minutes from the center of the world, Liberty Harbor RV Park in New Jersey offers tour buses into NYC.
 The park is also a few blocks from the Grove Street rapid transit station into Lower Manhattan and the NY Waterway ferry to Pier 11.

 While the park is utilitarian, it offers full-service sites for over 50 RVs.
 Liberty RV additionally has WiFi, 24-hour security, full restrooms with hot showers, and a restaurant and bar.
 While camping in the park, keep an eye out for a view of the Statue of Liberty.
 You can see the back of her facing into the harbor.

 2. Eagle Tree RV Park, near Seattle

 Eagle Tree RV Park is open year round and includes 88 full hookup sites including spaces for big rigs.
 The park is right on the bus line, but it’s also a short drive to the Bainbridge Island ferry terminal for a quick 30 minute boat ride into downtown Seattle.
-Eagle Tree is also a Good Sam Club and Escapees RV Club member.
+Eagle Tree is also an Escapees RV Club member.

 3. Flying Saucer RV Park, near Denver